Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Related Work

 \subsection{Layout-conditioned T2I Generation}

-For layout control, existing diffusion-based T2I models often achieve effective layout control \cite{li2023gligen,wang2024instancediffusion, cheng2024hico, chen2024layout-attn,yang2024mastering, ge2024customizing, dahary2024yourself} by introducing additional attention between the layout and image or directly manipulating the attention map and image latent.
-For instance, GLIGEN incorporates layout conditions into newly introduced trainable layers through a gated mechanism.
-InstanceDiffusion extends this paradigm to instance-level control, supporting flexible layout specifications.
-HiCo employs a multi-branch structure to achieve precise layout control through hierarchical layout modeling.
-SiamLayout employs a separate branch of the network to process the layout in MMDiT.
-RPG independently generates each region and composes them in the image latent space based on a pre-defined coarse layout.
-However, no existing AR-based T2I model has effectively achieved precise layout control when both the prompt and layout are used as conditions.

-In this paper, we propose a structured masking strategy to realize effective layout control under the unified input sequence paradigm without introducing computationally expensive components, filling the gaps in previous research.
+For layout control, existing diffusion-based T2I models often achieve effective layout control \cite{li2023gligen,wang2024instancediffusion, cheng2024hico, chen2024layout-attn,yang2024mastering, ge2024customizing, dahary2024yourself, zhang2025eligen, ge2026ego} by introducing additional attention between the layout and image or directly manipulating the attention map and image latent.
+For instance, GLIGEN~\cite{li2023gligen} incorporates layout conditions into newly introduced trainable layers through a gated mechanism.
+InstanceDiffusion~\cite{wang2024instancediffusion} extends this paradigm to instance-level control, supporting flexible layout specifications.
+SiamLayout~\cite{zhang2024creatilayout} employs a separate branch of the network to process the layout in MMDiT.
+RPG~\cite{yang2024mastering} independently generates each region and composes them in the image latent space based on a pre-defined coarse layout.
+InstanceAssemble~\cite{xianginstanceassemble} proposed Assemble-MMDiT to inject the layout conditions into image tokens after global prompt injection.
+PlanGen~\cite{he2025plangen} proposed a unified model for text-to-layout generation and layout-conditioned image generation.
+In this paper, based on the AR T2I model, we propose a structured masking strategy to realize effective layout control under the unified input sequence paradigm without introducing computationally expensive components.